Schedule Your Diagnostic Consultation

 4. Online Backup.
 All of your clients will need to back up their data, so it makes sense to be the one providing the service.
 Countless online backup providers will be eager for you to sell their services on a commission basis.
 Or, you could set up your own backup infrastructure or rebadge a third-party service.

 5. Disaster Recovery.
-With many backup services now utilizing imaging and virtualization technologies, it’s often fairly straightforward to develop a backup service into a full-blown, location independent disaster recovery service.
+With many backup services now utilizing imaging and virtualization technologies, developing a backup service into a full-blown, location-independent disaster recovery service is often fairly straightforward.
 This is another one of those things that your clients will have to get from somewhere, so it’s worth persuading them to get it from you.

 6. Internet Security.
 At the very least, you should be looking to earn a commission stream from all of the Internet security software your clients use.
 Even better is to use a centrally managed cloud antivirus solution for all of your clients, giving you complete control and the ability to make a pleasing profit.

 7. Policy Assistance.
-Once companies reach a certain size, they have to think about various policies and procedures relating to information security, data protection, and employee monitoring, to name just three.
+Once companies reach a certain size, they must consider various policies and procedures relating to information security, data protection, and employee monitoring, to name just three.
 Often, regulatory requirements will make these policies mandatory.
 You should, therefore, consider rolling the production and management of these policies into your MSP offering.
-With so many of these policies being template-based, with plenty of commonality between different companies, there’s lots of potential here to earn money for the same work over and over again.
+With so many of these policies being template-based and plenty of commonality between different companies, there’s lots of potential here to earn money for the same work repeatedly.

-The list above focuses on just seven of the things that you could include in a managed IT services package, but there’s nothing to stop you from going even further and including things like voice over IP or document management.
-Some MSPs even offer hardware as a service, giving companies the option of paying monthly for their entire IT provision.
+The list above focuses on seven things you could include in a managed IT services package, but nothing to stop you from going even further, including things like voice-over IP or document management.
+Some MSPs even offer hardware as a service, allowing companies to pay monthly for their entire IT provision.

 What do you plan to include in your managed IT services offering?
 Share your ideas in the Comments box below